 “A spokesman for Hovertravel said: “We are more than willing to work with the local MP to explore how increased funding and support can be used to assist the Isle of Wight.”

 PRO-LINK was hopeful that the new MP would research more thoroughly, the predicament the island is in and act logically.
-However, a close relative of Bob Seely – Patrick Seely, is now on the board of Directors at Red Funnel, which may cause a conflict of interest through probable collusion if the MP decides to seek government funded subsidies.
+However, the cousin of Bob Seely – Patrick Seely, is on the board of Directors at Red Funnel, which may cause a conflict of interest through probable collusion if the MP decides to seek government funded subsidies.
 In 2014, Patrick Seely led a consortium to take over Wightlink, while funding the better ferry campaign, that ultimately failed with just 2,200 online supporters.

 It seems now, that instead of the MP simply not understanding the subject… other emerging potential conflicts of interest, are now giving the public the impression that the MP has alterer motives to obstruct any competition to the ferry companies.

-PRO-LINK expect that similar to the previous MP, Mr Seely will eventually concede that the only way to break the institutionalised ‘Duopoly’ of the ferry companies, is to introduce competition that offers fast and immediate, 24hr/365day, affordable freedom of reliable cross Solent Transport.
-The Fixed Link Tunnel will not require subsidies and will conversely, provide income for UK PLC.
+PRO-LINK expect that similar to the previous MP, BS will eventually concede that the only way to break the institutionalised ‘Duopoly’ of the ferry companies, is to introduce competition that offers fast and immediate, 24hr/365day, affordable freedom of reliable cross Solent Transport.
+The Fixed Link Tunnel will not require subsidies and will conversely, provide income for the Isle of Wight, Hampshire and UK PLC.

-However, even with the support of all the above, the MP appears to be autonomously obstructing due process and as yet, has not made one mention of the subject in Westminster.
+However, even with the support of all the above, the MP appears to be autonomously obstructing due process and as yet after numerous requests to do so, has not made one mention of the subject at Westminster.